thomvaill/log4brains/docs/adr/20201026-the-core-api-is-responsible-for-enhancing-the-adr-markdown-body-with-mdx.md

-# CORE is responsible for enhancing ADR markdown body
+# The core API is responsible for enhancing the ADR markdown body with MDX

 - Status: accepted
 - Date: 2020-10-26